MicrosoftDocs/architecture-center/docs/ai-ml/index.md

 ### Azure OpenAI

-Azure OpenAI Service lets you tailor our models to your personal datasets by using a process known as *fine-tuning*.
+Azure OpenAI Service lets you tailor OpenAI models to your personal datasets by using a process known as *fine-tuning*.
 This customization step lets you get more out of the service by providing:

 - Higher quality results than what you can get just from [prompt engineering](/azure/ai-services/openai/concepts/prompt-engineering)
 - The ability to train on more examples than can fit into a model's max request context limit.